adang1345/PythonWindows/Notes.md

 ## Python 3.7

 - If you get an error during documentation build saying that `itircl.dll` was not registered correctly, go to `externals\windows-installer\htmlhelp` and run `regsvr32 itcc.dll`.
 Or you can install HTML Help Compiler system-wide, which would register this DLL anyway.
+- Build from a path that doesn't contain spaces.
+Otherwise you may get an error 9009 when executing `gendef`.
 - Install Sphinx 2.4.5 to a Python 3.6 venv and set `PYTHON` to the location of the Python executable.
+- Apply `support-vs-2022-1.patch` to support building with Visual Studio 2022 using the v143 toolset (derived from https://github.com/python/cpython/commit/d9301703fb1086cafbd730c17e3d450a192485d6 and https://github.com/python/cpython/commit/45faf151c693b6f13f78926761caea6df7242024).
 - Apply `build-full-installer-2.patch` to include debug symbols and debug binaries in the installer.
 - Apply `fix-htmlhelp.patch` to fix error in documentation build (https://github.com/python/cpython/issues/90621).
 - Apply `fix-test_winconsole.patch` to fix a hang during PGO profile generation (https://github.com/python/cpython/issues/85895).
+- Apply `fix-vcruntime-threads.patch` to fix https://github.com/python/cpython/issues/115167.
 - Run `buildrelease.bat -x86 -x64`.

 ## Python 3.8

 - If you get an error during documentation build saying that `itircl.dll` was not registered correctly, go to `externals\windows-installer\htmlhelp` and run `regsvr32 itcc.dll`.
 Or you can install HTML Help Compiler system-wide, which would register this DLL anyway.
+- Build from a path that doesn't contain spaces.
+Otherwise you may get an error 9009 when executing `gendef`.
 - Install Sphinx 2.4.5 to a Python 3.6 venv and set `PYTHON` to the location of the Python executable.
+- Apply `support-vs-2022-2.patch` for 3.8.11-3.8.12 or `support-vs-2022-3.patch` for 3.8.13 or higher to support building with Visual Studio 2022 using the v143 toolset (derived from https://github.com/python/cpython/commit/d9301703fb1086cafbd730c17e3d450a192485d6 and https://github.com/python/cpython/commit/45faf151c693b6f13f78926761caea6df7242024).
 - Apply `fix-libffi-1.patch` for 3.8.11 or `fix-libffi-2.patch` for 3.8.12 to avoid error where `libffi-7.lib` can't be found (https://github.com/python/cpython/pull/27982).
 - Apply `build-full-installer-2.patch` to include debug symbols and debug binaries in the installer.
 - Apply `fix-htmlhelp.patch` to fix error in documentation build (https://github.com/python/cpython/issues/90621).
 - Apply `fix-chm.patch` to fix formatting errors in the `.chm` help file (https://github.com/python/cpython/issues/91207).
+- Apply `fix-vcruntime-threads.patch` to fix https://github.com/python/cpython/issues/115167.
 - Run `buildrelease.bat -x86 -x64`.

 ## Python 3.9